AdobeDocs/advertising.en/help/dsp/introduction/advanced-measurement-services.md

 * **Household-Based Reach, Frequency, and Conversions**

-     Understand total campaign reach at a household level, as well as the contribution of the individual screens.
+     Understand the total campaign reach at a household level, as well as the contribution of the individual screens.
 Reporting options include:

+     * Cross-ID Household Reach, Frequency, & Conversion (Cookieless)

+       * Quantify unique/incremental reach, overlap, and conversions at a household level by cookieless ID type (RampID, ID5) across multiple environments, including connected TV (CTV) and digital (desktop, mobile, native, and audio).

+       * Prove the effectiveness of testing cookieless IDs in finding incremental reach relative to cookie-based segments.

      * Average Time to Conversion

      * Frequency to Conversion

-     * Connected TV (CTV) Reporting
+     * CTV Reporting

      * CTV App Incrementality

      * Cross-Screen Reporting (Digital & CTV)

      * Cross-Screen Plus Reporting (Digital, CTV, and TV)

      * Digital In-Segment Reach and Frequency

 * **People-Based Reach and Conversions**